SModelS/smodels/docs/manual/source/Installation.rst

  tar -xzvf smodels-v1.1-fastlim-1.0.tgz
  rm smodels-v1.1-fastlim-1.0.tgz

+Efficiencies with a relative statistical uncertainty greater than 25% we consider to be zero.
+Also, per default we discard zeroes-only results.
 Once the fastlim folders have been added to the database, SModelS auto-detects fastlim results and issues an acknowledgement.
 When using these results, please properly cite the fastlim paper; for